Rocket Lab USA (NASDAQ:RKLB) Lowered to Sell at Zacks Investment Research

-Zacks Investment Research lowered shares of Rocket Lab USA (NASDAQ:RKLB – Get Rating) from a hold rating to a sell rating in a report released on Saturday, Zacks.com reports.
+Zacks Investment Research cut shares of Rocket Lab USA (NASDAQ:RKLB – Get Rating) from a hold rating to a sell rating in a research report sent to investors on Saturday morning, Zacks.com reports.

 According to Zacks, “Rocket Lab USA Inc. offer end-to-end mission services which provide access to space for civil, defense and commercial markets.
 It designs and manufactures the Electron launch vehicles and Photon satellite platform and is developing the Neutron launch vehicle.
 Rocket Lab USA Inc., formerly known as Vector Acquisition Corporation, is headquartered in Long Beach, California. “

-Several other equities research analysts also recently weighed in on RKLB.
-Stifel Nicolaus increased their target price on shares of Rocket Lab USA from $22.00 to $23.00 and gave the stock a buy rating in a research note on Tuesday, March 1st.
-Deutsche Bank Aktiengesellschaft decreased their target price on shares of Rocket Lab USA from $18.00 to $14.00 in a research note on Tuesday, May 17th.
-Cowen reduced their price objective on shares of Rocket Lab USA to $6.50 and set a na rating for the company in a research report on Wednesday.
-UBS Group reduced their price objective on shares of Rocket Lab USA from $28.00 to $16.00 and set a buy rating for the company in a research report on Tuesday, May 17th.
-Finally, Roth Capital started coverage on shares of Rocket Lab USA in a research report on Wednesday, February 23rd.
-They issued a buy rating and a $20.00 price objective for the company.
-One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and seven have assigned a buy rating to the stock.
-According to data from MarketBeat, the company has a consensus rating of Buy and a consensus price target of 17.72.
+RKLB has been the topic of a number of other reports.
+Stifel Nicolaus boosted their target price on shares of Rocket Lab USA from $22.00 to $23.00 and gave the company a buy rating in a research note on Tuesday, March 1st.
+Cowen dropped their target price on shares of Rocket Lab USA to $6.50 and set a na rating on the stock in a research note on Wednesday, May 18th.
+Roth Capital assumed coverage on shares of Rocket Lab USA in a research note on Wednesday, February 23rd.
+They issued a buy rating and a $20.00 target price on the stock.
+UBS Group lowered their price target on shares of Rocket Lab USA from $28.00 to $16.00 and set a buy rating on the stock in a research report on Tuesday, May 17th.
+Finally, Deutsche Bank Aktiengesellschaft decreased their target price on shares of Rocket Lab USA from $18.00 to $14.00 in a report on Tuesday, May 17th.
+One investment analyst has rated the stock with a sell rating, one has issued a hold rating and seven have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company has a consensus rating of Buy and a consensus target price of 17.72.

-Institutional investors have recently modified their holdings of the business.
-VK Services LLC purchased a new position in shares of Rocket Lab USA during the 3rd quarter worth approximately $1,855,027,000.
-Deer Management Co.
-LLC purchased a new position in shares of Rocket Lab USA during the 4th quarter worth approximately $1,000,218,000.
-Vanguard Group Inc. increased its stake in shares of Rocket Lab USA by 806.4% during the 1st quarter.
-Vanguard Group Inc. now owns 21,373,494 shares of the rocket manufacturer’s stock worth $172,057,000 after purchasing an additional 19,015,363 shares in the last quarter.
-StepStone Group LP purchased a new position in shares of Rocket Lab USA during the 3rd quarter worth approximately $281,251,000.
-Finally, Vector Capital Management L.P. purchased a new position in shares of Rocket Lab USA during the 3rd quarter worth approximately $208,373,000.
+Several institutional investors have recently added to or reduced their stakes in the company.
+Luxor Capital Group LP purchased a new stake in shares of Rocket Lab USA during the third quarter valued at $12,019,000.
+Moors & Cabot Inc. acquired a new position in shares of Rocket Lab USA during the third quarter valued at about $33,000.
+Park West Asset Management LLC acquired a new position in shares of Rocket Lab USA during the third quarter valued at about $15,993,000.
+J.W.
+Cole Advisors Inc. increased its holdings in Rocket Lab USA by 134.4% in the 4th quarter.
+J.W.
+Cole Advisors Inc. now owns 54,573 shares of the rocket manufacturer’s stock worth $670,000 after buying an additional 31,293 shares during the period.
+Finally, ArrowMark Colorado Holdings LLC acquired a new position in Rocket Lab USA in the 3rd quarter worth approximately $32,260,000.

 Rocket Lab USA, Inc, a space company, provides launch services and space systems solutions for the space and defense industries.
 The company provides launch services, spacecraft engineering and design services, spacecraft components, spacecraft manufacturing, and other spacecraft and on-orbit management solutions; and constellation management services, as well as designs and manufactures small and medium-class rockets.